Abet Guidaben: Collegiate and amateur career

 Guidaben started his career with the Agoho (Mambajao, Camiguin) Pirates and the University of San Jose - Recoletos.
 Then in 1973, he became part of the Crispa team in the old Manila Industrial and Commercial Athletic Association (MICAA).
 The Crispa-Floro duo was again in the national team skippered by Jaworski for the 1974 Asian Games in Teheran.

 Professional career

 In the PBA, Guidaben was a "late-bloomer" with Crispa.
-During the league's early years, he played in the shadows of his more illustrious teammates like Philip Cezar, Atoy Co, and Bogs Adornado.
-But slowly, his talent as a big man emerged and became one of Crispa's greatest assets.
+During the league's early years, he played in the shadows of teammates like Philip Cezar, Atoy Co, and Bogs Adornado.
+But slowly, his talent as a big man emerged and he became one of Crispa's greatest assets.
 He was already a good rebounder but later developed a strong inside game complemented with accurate off-the-glass jumpers from the perimeter.
 He was also one of the earliest dunkers in the PBA making the slam dunk vogue in the league a decade before the arrival of highflyers like Samboy Lim, Paul "Bong" Alvarez, Vergel Meneses and Nelson Asaytono.
-He also had a great rivalry with Toyota's Fernandez which was considered a classic in itself.
+He also had a rivalry with Toyota's Fernandez which was considered a classic in itself.
 He won MVP honors in 1983 while with Crispa and 1987 while with San Miguel Beer.